Scalingo/documentation/_posts/platform/app/2000-01-01-scm-integration.md

 ---
 layout: page
-title: SCM integration, Auto Deploy and Review Apps
+title: Source Code Management Integration, Auto Deploy and Review Apps
-nav: SCM integration
+nav: SCM Integration
-modified_at: 2019-08-30 00:00:00
+modified_at: 2019-09-02 00:00:00
 tags: integration scm github github-enterprise gitlab
-index: 32
+index: 30
 ---

-Scalingo provides a deep **integration with SCM tools** such as GitHub and GitLab.
+Scalingo provides a deep **integration with Source Code Management (SCM) tools** such as GitHub and
+GitLab.
 It includes features like auto-deployment when the code is modified on the SCM repository, deploying directly from a branch, automatic building and deployment of *Pull Requests*, and much more.

+More infos about supported SCM tool:

+* [Deploy with GitHub]({%
+post_url platform/deployment/2000-01-01-deploy-with-github %})
+* [Deploy with GitLab]({%
+post_url platform/deployment/2000-01-01-deploy-with-gitlab %})

 ## The GitHub Flow